Bangor, Maine: Civil War era

-During the American Civil War the locally mustered 2nd Maine Volunteer Infantry Regiment was the first to march out of Maine in 1861, and played a prominent part in the First Battle of Bull Run.
-The 1st Maine Heavy Artillery Regiment, mustered in Bangor and commanded by a local merchant, lost more men than any other Union regiment in the war (especially in the Second Battle of Petersburg, 1864).
-The 20th Maine Infantry Regiment held Little Round Top in the Battle of Gettysburg.
-A bridge connecting Bangor with Brewer is named for Joshua Lawrence Chamberlain, the regiment's leader and one of eight Civil War soldiers from Penobscot County towns to receive the Medal of Honor.
-Bangor's Charles A. Boutelle accepted the surrender of the Confederate fleet after the Battle of Mobile Bay.
-A Bangor residential street is named for him.
-The Confederate States Navy captured several Bangor ships during the Civil War.
+Bangor contributed substantially to the Union war effort.
+The locally recruited 2nd Maine Volunteer Infantry Regiment was among the first units to leave Maine in 1861 and participated in the First Battle of Bull Run.
+The 1st Maine Heavy Artillery Regiment, also mustered in Bangor, suffered the highest casualties of any Union regiment during the war, particularly at the Second Battle of Petersburg in 1864.
+The 20th Maine Infantry Regiment achieved fame for its defense of Little Round Top during the Battle of Gettysburg under Joshua Chamberlain, for whom a local bridge is named.
+Bangor native Charles A. Boutelle accepted the surrender of Confederate naval forces after the Battle of Mobile Bay.